jittermaster/GS2200-WiFi/examples/TCPClient/Readme.txt

 tcp_server.js calculates the receiving throughput.
 If you want to incrase the throughput, set the longer data in TCP_Data[], but don't exceed 1460 byte.

-You need to install Node.js on your computer.
+You need to install Node.js on your computer, and run the fillowing command.

+node tcp_server.js